QuiteAFancyEmerald/Holy-Unblocker/README.md

 This is an example of DNS records.
 Self-hosting will require `A records` preferably.
 <img src="https://raw.githubusercontent.com/titaniumnetwork-dev/InvisiProxy/master/views/assets/img/dnssetup.png" width="500"></img>

-- `@` and `www.example.com` are being used for InvisiProxy LTS.
+- `@` and `www.example.com` are being used for Holy Unblocker LTS.
 - `a.example.com` is being used for other instances like Libreddit, Invidious or web ported games depending on what the site maintainer needs.

-As stated previously, InvisiProxy is hosted locally with Scramjet, Ultraviolet and Rammerhead out of the box.
+As stated previously, Holy Unblocker is hosted locally with Scramjet, Ultraviolet and Rammerhead out of the box.
 No need for external instances.

 #### Domain Steps